 Deepen your knowledge and perfect your musical performance in the UBC Bachelor of Music.

-In the Bachelor of Music (BMus) at the UBC School of Music, you’ll be able to pursue one of four majors: general studies, music education, composition, and music scholarship.
+In the Bachelor of Music (BMus) at the UBC School of Music, you’ll be able to pursue one of five majors: advanced performance, music scholarship, composition, music education, and general studies.
 And, if you meet higher standards of performing ability, you may audition for acceptance into the majors in advanced performance.

 Every major includes four years of private instruction in an instrument or voice.
 You can expect private lessons on at least one instrument in every year of your undergraduate program in the Bachelor of Music.
 At the heart of each BMus program is a core curriculum of performance, music scholarship and non-music electives.